Darren Bailey

-Darren Bailey (born March 17, 1966) is an American far-right politician who was a Republican member of the Illinois Senate for the 55th district.
-Previously, he was a member of the Illinois House of Representatives for the 109th district in Southern Illinois.
-He was the Republican nominee for the 2022 Illinois gubernatorial election, which he lost to incumbent J. B. Pritzker.
+Darren Bailey (born March 17, 1966) is an American politician who was a Republican member of the Illinois Senate for the 55th District and previously a member of the Illinois House of Representatives for the 109th District in Southern Illinois.
+Widely described by news outlets as a far-right politician, he was the Republican nominee for the 2022 Illinois gubernatorial election, which he lost to Democrat JB Pritzker.

+Bailey ran in the Republican primary for the 12th congressional district in the 2024 U.S. House elections, narrowly losing to incumbent Mike Bost.

 Early life and education

 Bailey was born in Louisville, Illinois, on March 17, 1966.
-He graduated from North Clay High School and earned an Associate of Science degree in Agricultural Production from Lake Land College.
+He graduated from North Clay High School and earned an Associate of Science degree in agricultural production from Lake Land College.